hclent/creole-dro/README.md

 ## [UNDER CONSTRUCTION] "On Language Models for Creoles"

-This is the associated code for the CoNLL 2021 paper "On Language Models for Creoles"
+This is the associated code for the CoNLL 2021 paper "On Language Models for Creoles".

+### Our Models on Hugging Face

+Link forthcoming before CoNLL!

 ### Environment Setup